Research Interests

 Current Projects

-- Capillary electrophoresis-based assays of kinase and peptidase activity
+- Capillary electrophoresis-based assays of enzyme activity

 For recent updates, visit the Lab Updates page.